 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 4 / 4

-Individuals are free to express their personal views on political or other sensitive topics without fear of retribution or surveillance.
+There are no significant restrictions on individuals’ ability to express their personal views on political or other sensitive topics.

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 12 / 12